-The senior leadership team is now established in Tudor Court and this year has seen changes with regard to additional Assistant Headteachers.
-The Learning Powers and Core Values of the school are thoroughly in place across all areas of the school and are regularly referred to by children and staff alike throughout the day to day life within the school.
+The senior leadership team is now established in Tudor Court.
+Due to the financial pressures facing the school one of the Deputy Head Teacher Posts has been made redundant with effect from 1st January 2025, approved at FGB meeting in July 2024.
+The Core Values of the school are thoroughly in place across all areas of the school and are regularly referred to by children and staff alike throughout the day to day life within the school.

 As a Board, we subscribe to Gold Governor package offered by our Local Authority, along with local training opportunities this also allows us Gold membership to the NGA which provides regular correspondence through the Governor Matters magazine subscription, online training and updates and we have a training log and monitor the training that is undertaken by Governors.
-We also have membership to The Key, which provides valuable and helpful resources for the Governors.
 We constantly review the skills profile within the board and look to upskill where necessary or recruit where needed.